Abstra208/Phat-PI/README.md

 ```
 You do not need to do a full install, but you still can if you want

-**The Scroll Phat HD screen api must only be run on a Raspberry Pi using the official software (with or without the graphic interface)**
+**The Scroll Phat HD screen api must only be run on a Raspberry Pi using the official OS (with or without the graphic interface)**

 ## IMPORTANT